Going through a Minimal Assets Process with CAP

 You’ll receive a letter from CAP explaining your insolvency advice along with a copy of the Full client agreement, which you need to sign and return.
 If your case has just been set up, your Debt Coach may have already discussed this with you.

-2. Paying for your MAP
+2. Paying for MAP

 3. Your credit report

-Before applying for a MAP for you, we’ll apply for a credit report just to check none of your debts have been missed off.
+Before applying for MAP for you, we’ll apply for a credit report just to check none of your debts have been missed off.
 If you’re a new client, we’ll ask you to sign a Credit report consent form which will allow us to access your credit report.

 4. Pre-application check